 The pressing financial need is of course accounted for in the seemingly unavoidable expenditure for a middle class parent – the fees for her son’s schooling at preparatory and public school.
 There is also though the hint of a characteristic, sometimes reckless, spirit of adventure in Constanduros’s acceptance of the challenge, followed swiftly by the apparently haphazard, almost off-hand approach to preparing performance materials and buying suitable clothes.
 There are conflicting energies at work here, of seriousness and an almost careless concern that speak to the twenty-first century reader of the precariousness of the times; the structure of feeling that was the cultural backdrop of inter-war Britain.
 This was a culture in which the majority would soon gain the vote, and in which a new generation of middle class women would work to reform their class identity and renew their certainties as they pursued new aspirations.
 Mabel Constanduros’s writing uses many voices to work out her own place in the positions that women were negotiating in both private and public spheres.
 Her autobiography, her many published plays and monologues, The Buggins Family and a wide range of other materials for radio, offer an opportunity to explore a particular cultural moment.
 A time of reviewing, making, and remaking the norms of middle class life, transmitted to ever-growing numbers of listeners across Britain and abroad through the monopoly on stability and authority held by the BBC.
 Broadcasting grew swiftly from its infant days at the BBC’s London headquarters in Savoy Hill, and Mabel Constanduros was among its many forgotten female pioneers, carving out a professional practice and personal agency that is sometimes unselfconsciously revealed and at others, deliberately veiled.

 This chapter focuses on the different voices, tones, and modes of address Constanduros used in her public writing and professional correspondence.
 Her autobiography, written while her now married son was still in India on active service, continually returns to the depiction of herself as the successful artist but reluctant working mother, torn between economic need and her much loved boy, Michael, from whom she ‘hated being away’.
 (Constanduros, 1946: 53) It considers her attitude to professionalism, particularly within the emerging industry of radio entertainment, and its alliance with and appropriation for the project of middle class respectability.
 Juxtaposing the voice in her autobiographical writing, newspaper interviews, contracts and correspondence preserved in the BBC’s written archives, the chapter attends to the shifting register of her voice as the wronged writer negotiating a better fee or doggedly chasing up her copyright.
 In her many letters to the Author’s Society (held by the British Library), she asks for legal advice and representation against unscrupulous publishers while simultaneously attempting to get round paying fees for membership to the organisation she wishes to act on her behalf.
-As a co-writer, sometimes fighting for joint rights or choosing to shelter behind the man she is working with and it does always seem to have been a man Constanduros can be found insisting on proper credit and fees according to her greater professional experience.
+As a co-writer, sometimes fighting for joint rights or choosing to shelter behind the man she is working with - and it does always seem to have been a man - Constanduros can be found insisting on proper credit and fees according to her greater professional experience.
 As a performer of her own material, she argues for the right to perform outside the BBC, claiming copyright for the commercial exploitation of her most enduring character creation, Grandma Buggins.